Rostmaster/RestAPIproject/Readme.md

 - As a customer you will be able to purchase and cancel the tickets for the flights which will be visible only if there is at least 1 ticket
 - As an airline you will be able to add and cancel your flights, in addition you can add the country to the list if one needed

-The 4th role is and Administrator.
+The last role is and Administrator.
 To gain the admin permissions you will need to change the role in the database manually.
 Administrator can
 - Choose the customer to edit and buy and cancel the tickets under him
 - Choose the airline to edit and add or cancel the flights under it
 - View all the active flights

+Roles id:
+- Admin : 1
+- Airline : 2
+- Customer : 3
+- Guest : 4

 For the pages you have:
 - `/` : homepage